 Chair and Founder: Bernardine Evaristo

-British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Lara, The Emperor’s Babe and Blonde Roots.
-Her latest novel, Mr Loverman, about a 74 year old Afro-Caribbean gay man living in London, was published by Penguin UK, August 2013 and Akashic Books, USA, 2014.
-All of her books explore aspects of the African diaspora: past, present, imagine, lived, travelled.
-She is an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year, Britain’s leading poetry journal.
-She is also a literary critic for the national newspapers including the Guardian and Independent.
-She earned her doctorate from Goldsmiths, University of London and she is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature.
-She has judged many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
-In 2016 she is judging The Goldsmiths Prize and the 4th Estate/Harper Collins Diversity Fiction Prize, which aims to discover more novelists of colour, who are also underrepresented in British literature.
+British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Mr Loverman, Lara, The Emperor’s Babe and Blonde Roots.
+She is a literary critic and an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year.
+She is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature.
+She has judged and chaired many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
 She has won several literary awards and was made a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and a Fellow of the English Association in 2017.
 She was awarded an MBE in 2009. www.bevaristo.com